zobornost/Dendron/notes/unholy.rules.heroic.md

 * How could I get them to do what I want?
 * How are they vulnerable to me?

-When you try to _keep your senses_ roll 1D20 and add your Willpower:
+When you try to keep your cool in frightening or confusing situations, or to resist magic effects that affect your mind or senses, roll 1D20 and add your Willpower:

 | Roll  | Result                                         |
 |-------|------------------------------------------------|